Local Council of the Russian Orthodox Church: History

 Before the 20th century, the term "local council" was used extensively in the Russian historical literature to refer to private (non-ecumenical) councils of antiquity.
 Although the term was used in the 19th century, and also to refer to the local councils of the Russian Church, and even in the phrase "all-Russian Local Council", the widespread use of the term in the modern sense began in the 20th century in preparation for the All-Russian Council of the Orthodox Russian Church, which opened in August 1917.
-More than half of the council were laymen.
+Most of the council were laymen.
 Later regulations of the Russian Orthodox Church understand the local council as a collection of bishops and other representatives of the clergy, religious and laity of the local Russian Orthodox Church.